 Email: firstname.lastname@example.org Phone: 603-795-2508

 The Itinerant Museum – A Short History of Our Museum

 All ready to exhibit and nowhere to go.
 For years, the Historians have curated a remarkable (and still expanding) “movable feast” of Lyme-abilia.
 Before they secured a home on the first floor of the Lyme Center Academy building in 2002, the collection shuffled all over town.
 Now we have our own building in the Churchill-Melvin House on Main Street across from the Lyme Common with five exhibit rooms including our lovely new entrance.
 The Historians have worked hard to create a beautiful museum space that allows us to stage themed exhibits, often including objects lent by our members to augment the Historians’ own remarkable collection.
 Every year our collection has grown so that we are grateful to have additional space to hold it all in our new home!
 How wonderful to have such generous friends who want to share their Lyme artifacts with all us.

 Spotlight on the Collection

 Our new home is named for two early families of the house, Judge David Churchill and George Melvin.
 Both men owned the Lyme Country Store at different times, making their home very convenient to their business.
-The parlor now displays examples of period furniture along with a few of the 1850 technologies.
+The newly refurbished parlor now displays examples of period furniture along with a few of the 1850 technologies.

 We are now displaying an extensive collection of native American artifacts that originated in Lyme.
 Bartlett Mayo, who owned land near Post Pond and the gathering place known as Ordanakis, discovered points, pestles, scrapers, and other tools while working his land.